Updated March 17, 2026

 The nicely appointed rooms at SpringHill Suites Frankenmuth have a living area and kitchen facilities that include a refrigerator and a microwave.

-If you want to bring a tree along knock your socks off.
+It'll give you a chance to rest up a bit from your travels.
 Just make sure it's an artificial tree that's fire retardant - fire regulations.

 Oma's Restaurant is a quaint Bavarian theme Restaurant serving Breakfast, Lunch and Dinner.
 Oma's (Meaning Grandma's) is located within the Bavarian Inn Lodge and hosts locals and day trip visitors as well as hotel guests.
 It is a "best kept" secret for having short or no waits at lunch time in Frankenmuth when other restaurants are lined out the door.